CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     Now you can proceed to run `convert-pheno` with the **command-line interface**.
 Please see how [here](redcap.md#redcap-as-input).

-=== "OMOP-CDM to Beacon v2 Models"
+=== "OMOP CDM to Beacon v2 Models"

-    This section provides a summary of the steps to convert an OMOP-CDM export to Beacon v2 Models.
+    This section provides a summary of the steps to convert an OMOP CDM export to Beacon v2 Models.
 The starting point is either a PostgreSQL export in the form of `.sql` or `.csv` files.
 The process is the same for both.

     Two possibilities may arise: